 The kidneys are most severely affected, and even if the animal seems to improve initially with treatment, they may succumb shortly after to kidney failure (3-5 days post-ingestion).
 The kidneys shut down, and the animal is unable to produce urine.

 This type of kidney failure usually happens 12-24 hours after ingestion in cats, and 36-72 hours post-ingestion in dogs.
-Again, the success of treatment is dependent upon quick treatment.
+Again, the success of the treatment is dependent upon quick treatment.
 If antifreeze ingestion is known or even suspected, do not delay — contact your veterinarian immediately.
 This is not a "wait-and-see" situation; kidney damage will be more severe as time (hours) go by.

 A Safer Antifreeze Alternative

 A safer alternative to traditional antifreeze (ethylene glycol) is propylene glycol.
 Like ethylene glycol, propylene glycol is odorless but differs in that it is virtually tasteless and does not cause kidney damage like traditional antifreeze.
-Though safer than ethylene glycol, propylene glycol ingestion can still cause side effects and poisoning if ingested in large quantities so it is best to keep your pet away from all antifreezes.
+Though safer than ethylene glycol, propylene glycol ingestion can still cause side effects and poisoning if ingested in large quantities so it is best to keep your pet away from all antifreeze.